Calhoun, Varsho key 3-run 10th, Arizona beats Houston, 6-4

 HOUSTON (AP) — Kole Calhoun knocked in the go-ahead run with an RBI single and Daulton Varsho homered as the Arizona Diamondbacks scored three runs in the 10th inning for a 6-4 win over the Houston Astros on Saturday night.

-Calhoun hit an run-scoring single off Yimi García (3-9) through the right side of the drawn-in infield to give Arizona the lead in the 10th.
+Calhoun hit a run-scoring single off Yimi García (3-9) through the right side of the drawn-in infield to give Arizona the lead in the 10th.
 Varsho followed with a two-run homer to center, extending the lead to 6-3.

+“I tried to battle that at-bat,” Varsho said.
+“I had an opportunity to swing 3-0 and missed my pitch a little bit there, but I got another chance, put the bat on the ball and sent the ball out of the ballpark.”

+García said through a translator that his command wasn’t great on all his pitches.

 Tyler Clippard allowed an RBI single by Jason Castro to lead off the 10th, but induced a fielder’s choice groundout by José Altuve before walking Alex Bregman.
 After Yordan Álvarez grounded out, putting runners on second and third, Clippard got a flyout from Yuli Gurriel to end it and earn his sixth save.